Deepam-Rai/Notes/Cloud_Computing/Chapter 2 - Principles of Parallel and Distributed Computing.md

 ----
 # 2.4 Elements of distributed computing
-> Definition: A distributed system is one in which the components located at networked computers communicates and coordinate their actions only by passing of messages.
+> **Definition**: A distributed system is one in which the components located at networked computers communicates and coordinate their actions only by passing of messages.

 ## 2.4.2 Components of a distributed system